 China's Zhejiang upgrades typhoon emergency response level

-East China's Zhejiang Province upgraded its emergency response to Typhoon In-Fa to level III starting Thursday noon, local authorities said.
+East China's Zhejiang Province upgraded its emergency response to Typhoon In-Fa to Level II, the second-highest, from 12:30 pm Friday, local authorities said.

-The provincial emergency management department has urged relevant departments to make preparations to combat Typhoon In-Fa.
+At 11 am Friday, the center of In-Fa, the sixth typhoon this year, was located in a coastal area about 640 km southeast of Xiangshan in Zhejiang.
+The coordinates of the storm were 24.5 degrees north latitude and 125.3 degrees east longitude, according to the National Meteorological Center.

-The neighboring megacity of Shanghai has already issued a blue alert for strong winds, warning that vessels should return to ports for shelter and the flood prevention department should prepare for waterlogging.
+The provincial emergency management department has urged relevant departments to prepare for Typhoon In-Fa.
+About seven cities and 68 county-level regions have activated Level III or Level IV emergency response.